SBCTC Policy Manual

-Participating schools and colleges should inform students participating in Tech Prep programs, in written publications, that vocational credits, including those awarded through direct transcription, may not transfer to four-year institutions or other colleges outside of the state’s community and technical college system.
+Participating schools and colleges should inform students participating in articulated programs, in written publications, that vocational credits, including those awarded through direct transcription, may not transfer to four-year institutions or other colleges outside of the state’s community and technical college system.
 Students should be notified that it is their responsibility to consult with those institutions concerning specific credit transfer and admissions requirements.

 Participating schools and colleges must assure compliance with all applicable state regulations and the federal requirements of Title VI of the Civil Rights Act of 1964; Title IX of the Education Amendments of 1972; the American Disabilities Act of 1991, Section 504 of the Vocational Rehabilitation Act of 1973; and the Age Discrimination Act of 1975.